 On 25 January 2020, the chancellor of the University of Helsinki issued a decision granting the title of docent to those who were University of Helsinki docents on the date in question.

-A docentship can be applied for by sending the requested application documents to Minna Arekhau, dosenttiasiat-ltdk(a)helsinki.fi by the application deadline.
+A docentship can be applied multiple times per year by submitting an application to the new recruitment system by the application deadline.

 Applications completed in accordance with the application instructions and submitted by the deadline will be considered by the docentship committee at its following meeting.
 Deficient applications are not considered.